shyney7/pytorch_cpp_test/README.md

 <img src="https://img.shields.io/badge/cmake-3.14-064f8d">
 </p>
-This is just a private playground repo of my first attempts with the Pytorch C++ API
+This is just a private playground repo of my first attempts with the Pytorch C++ API In this example the FANN learns the negation with 10 inputs of batch size 10 and the corresponding target outputs.

 ### Requirements